Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP: Method

 \section{Method}

-Our approach is based on StyleGAN2~\cite{karras2020analyzing} a very powerful generative model that can generate realistic samples of objects of interest once it has been trained on a related dataset (Section \ref{sec:stylegan}).
+Our approach is based on StyleGAN2~\cite{karras2020analyzing} a very powerful generative model capable of generating realistic samples of objects of interest once it has been trained on a related dataset (Section \ref{sec:stylegan}).
 In our work we either use a pretrained models in case of human faces, cats, dogs and cartoons or train a model from scratch on a desired dataset in case of eye segmentation problem~\cite{palmero2020openeds2020}.

 We show that by clustering in the feature space of trained StyleGAN2 model, we can discover meaningful semantic regions that are consistent across different samples of the model (Section \ref{sec:clustering}).